-Indicator 2 utilizes completer data and California Longitudinal Pupil Achievement Data System (CALPADS) End of Year 4 (EOY 4) submission.
+Indicator 2 utilizes California Longitudinal Pupil Achievement Data System (CALPADS) End of Year 3 (EOY 3) data.
+The specific fields used for calculating Indicator 2 are Student Exit Reason Code and District of Special Education Accountability.
 This indicator is reported by the District of Special Education Accountability.